Fundraise & Get Involved

 Massage

-Our massage therapists use light touch massage to ease aches and pains and reduce your stress levels.
-Your therapist will help you select soothing aromatherapy oils for use during your massage, to encourage you to feel peaceful and relaxed.
+The Hospice massage therapists use light touch massage to ease aches and pains and reduce your stress levels.
 Your therapist will massage your hands, head, shoulders or feet.
 Each session lasts for 20-30 minutes.

 Hand Massage